-See also: ultrafast lasers, mode locking, picosecond lasers, femtosecond lasers, titanium–sapphire lasers, mode-locked fiber lasers, mode-locked diode lasers, saturable absorbers, frequency combs, frequency metrology, pulses, ultrashort pulses, cavity dumping, timing jitter, laser design, laser development, Spotlight article 2008-03-26, Spotlight article 2010-03-22, Spotlight article 2010-07-27
+See also: ultrafast lasers, mode locking, mode locking devices, picosecond lasers, femtosecond lasers, titanium–sapphire lasers, mode-locked fiber lasers, mode-locked diode lasers, saturable absorbers, frequency combs, frequency metrology, light pulses, ultrashort pulses, cavity dumping, timing jitter, laser design, laser development, spotlight 2008-03-26, spotlight 2010-03-22, spotlight 2010-07-27

 This encyclopedia is authored by Dr. Rüdiger Paschotta, the founder and executive of RP Photonics AG.
 How about a tailored training course from this distinguished expert at your location?
 Contact RP Photonics to find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, training) and software could become very valuable for your business!

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.